 Green open access involves making a version (usually the post-print or author accepted manuscript) of your article freely available in an open access institutional repository.
 The University of Sydney's open access institutional repository is Sydney eScholarship, which collects and provides global access to research from our university and can be used for green open access.

 Most journal publishers will allow you to deposit an author accepted manuscript in a repository, usually with an embargo period.
 An advantage of green open access is that there are no fees to make a version of your article open access.

-When choosing a journal to publish in:
+When choosing a journal:

 - Check the Strategic Publishing guide to find the right journal/s for your target audience.

 - Find out what options are available when publishing in that journal, including the length of any embargo.
 To do this, review the self-archiving policy for the journal or search SherpaRomeo, a tool for checking or locating publisher open access policies.

 - Check if the publisher requires you to make your research data available.
 You can check the publisher's webpage and use our information for publishing your data as needed.

 Paying for your individual article to be open access (hybrid open access)